borkdude/deps.clj/README.md

 ## Developing deps.clj

-For running locally, you can invoke deps.clj with `clojure` (totally meta right?):
+For running locally, you can invoke deps.clj with `clojure` (totally meta right?).
+E.g. for creating a classpath with deps.clj, you can run:

 ```
 $ clojure -m borkdude.deps -Spath